 Normal business negotiations have a degree of security and confidentiality in terms of strategy.
 So when a lawyer closes his door, he thinks client privilege will give him confidentiality.
 But every email and every phone call are going to be monitored and tracked by friendly and unfriendly countries.
 The criminal actors themselves have the ability to listen to and monitor the negotiation process.

 Lawyers are trying to keep the negotiation and information private to protect the reputation of the company.
 Lawyers are consumed by the fact that they’ll likely have to deal with a civil lawsuit from their customer’s data being breached.
 They want to mitigate the risk and reputation if they were to actually pay out a ransom.
 But the negotiation bubble needs to be protected—not just by legal privilege.
 Presume that everyone is listening to you.
 Take operational security measures.
 Lock down how you communicate.

 It’s why Cal advocates that you bring in the experts—on the front end for training and education, and during a crisis as a third set of eyes.
 You don’t just need to hire expert negotiators.
 You need to bring in a third eye for critical analysis.
 If you don’t have the third set of eyes helping through the process, things can be missed.
 Another perspective can mean the difference between a successful negotiation with a cyber-terrorist or a failed negotiation and a concession.

 Plus, Cal points out that cyber-criminals aren’t your common criminal.
 They’re educated and intelligent and often work for organized crime organizations.
 So how do you handle these intelligent criminals?
 How does negotiation with cyber-terrorists parallel hostage negotiations?
-Call Chrustie shares his thoughts from his 30+ years of expertise in episode #167 of the Negotiations Ninja podcast.
+To learn more about cyber negotiation, listen to episode #167 of the Negotiations Ninja podcast.
 Check it out!